 Cost is a major barrier to fresh fruit and vegetable consumption among families with low incomes.
-Last year, the NYC Health Department announced the launch of Get the Good Stuff, offering New Yorkers with Supplemental Nutrition Assistance Program (SNAP) benefits additional purchasing power for eligible fruits, vegetables, and beans at participating supermarkets.
+In 2019, the NYC Health Department announced the launch of Get the Good Stuff, offering New Yorkers with Supplemental Nutrition Assistance Program (SNAP) benefits additional purchasing power for eligible fruits, vegetables, and beans at participating supermarkets.

 An innovative approach to providing healthy food